briancave/brian-port/_posts/2016-05-10-User-Research-Panel-and-Lab.md

 ***Summary:*** Recruiting participants is one of the most challenging aspects of UX research.

 As the sole user experience researcher, I operate with a limited budget at a limited capacity.
 The auto finance industry is also highly regulated which compounds the difficulty of doing accurate and efficient research.
-To resolve this, I have developed a portable usability lab for doing usability testing and interviews and developing a proprietary user research panel to supplement my recruiting needs.
+To resolve this, I have developed a portable usability lab for doing usability testing and interviews and am developing a proprietary user research panel to supplement my recruiting needs.

 Methods